Summary of the scheme

 The LWSS exists to support Merton residents with short term severe financial difficulties.
 The scheme allows us to consider awarding grants.
 These grants do not have to be paid back

 Not everyone will be awarded Local Welfare Support.
 The funding available to meet needs is very limited.
-Once the fund has been distributed no further funds will be available so the Council will have to exercise considerable discretion.
+Once the fund has been distributed, no further funds will be available so the council will have to exercise considerable discretion.

 Applicants have to show that receiving this support is the only way that serious risk to the health or safety of them or their family can be avoided or the only way that they can remain or establish themselves in the community.
 It is expected that residents will have taken steps to make sure they have at least a small amount of funds to see them through a small emergency, however, we will consider applications from people experiencing unforeseen or major crises.